Aishh77/excel-sales-analytics/README.md

 ✅ Expand into top-performing markets to leverage growth potential.

 This summary provides a concise overview of business performance and outlines key actions for sustained growth and market leadership.

+Financial Performance Summary
+📌 P&L by Market
+Strong sales in key markets.
+P & L statement by Market.pdf Some regions, such as New Zealand, Japan, and the Netherlands, have higher profit margins compared to others.
+📆 P&L by Months
+Sales grew steadily across different years.
+P & L statement by Months.pdf Best performance observed in later months of the year.
+Gross margin showed a slight downward trend over time.
+📅 P&L by Fiscal Years

+Revenue has increased significantly over the years.P&L statement by Fiscal Years.pdf Costs are rising faster than revenue, impacting profitability.
+Gross margin has been declining year after year.

+📈 Key Recommendations
+✅ Key markets are driving revenue growth – Focus on these regions for expansion.
+✅ Rising costs need to be controlled – Optimize supply chains and cost management.
+✅ Gross margins are declining – Adjust pricing strategies to improve profitability.
+✅ Peak sales occur in later months – Plan inventory and marketing accordingly.

+This summary provides a clear financial overview and actionable strategies for sustained growth.